Meet Stuart Ian Currie: Professional Artist and Art Educator

 • Childhood Memories

 As a child, I was often teased about my name.
 Stuart Currie became “Stewed Curry,” which naturally led to “Hot Stuff.”
 Over the years, nicknames came and went, but the first one I remember was “Chook.”
 For the longest time, I couldn’t figure out why.
 Was it my big nose, resembling a chicken’s beak?
 Or maybe the way I walked, like a chicken pecking at the ground?
 My mate Brett later cleared this up around a campfire: the nickname came from my prowess in handball.
-My signature move was a low, swift corner shot, aptly called a “chook.”
+My signature move was a low, swift corner shot into a corner, aptly called a “chook.”

 Art was always a part of me.
 One of my earliest memories is of being praised at six years old for a drawing of my parents.
 Unlike the typical stick figures of my classmates, my parents had form, proportion, and detail.
 It felt good to stand out.
 My interest in art deepened during my teenage years, as I explored fantasy themes, sketching wild creatures and surreal landscapes.
 I later dabbled in anatomy and painting, eager to refine my skills.